 1. Abdominal Binder

 A C-section is major abdominal surgery.
 It will feel necessary to have some support and compression around your belly and incision site.
-Having an abdominal binder provides the support and stability women need and makes women feel more comfortable.
-The hospital will give you an absolutely wonderful belly binder!
+An abdominal binder provides the support and stability women need and makes women feel more comfortable.
+The hospital will give you an excellent belly binder!
 So many women rave about them, and I highly recommend making sure that you take yours home.
-If you don’t get one from your hospital or get one that isn’t the right size or doesn’t feel right, here are some other postpartum belly binders that I love and recommend.
-An abdominal binder is absolutely my #1 most important C-section recovery must-have!
+If you don’t get one from your hospital or one that is the wrong size or doesn’t feel right, here are some other postpartum belly binders that I love and recommend.
+An abdominal binder is my #1 most important C-section recovery must-have!

 2. Pain Relief